kyma-project/btp-manager/docs/user/tutorials/04-30-install-secret.md

 After successfully creating your Secret, install it in your cluster.

 > [!TIP]
-> For instructions on creating a BTP Manager Secret, see the [dedicated tutorial](04-10-create-btp-manager-secret.md).
+> For instructions on creating a BTP Manager Secret, see [Create BTP Manager Secret](04-10-create-btp-manager-secret.md).

-1. To apply the Secret in your cluster, run the following command:
+1. To apply the Secret in your cluster, run:

    ```sh
    kubectl apply -f operator-secret.yaml